UPchieve/subway/README.md

 ### POST /auth/register/checkcred

-Check whether the credential user entered is valid. (first step of registeration) The server will check is there any duplications for email and validate the password.
+Check whether the credential user entered is valid. (first step of registration) The server will check for email duplications and validate the password.

 ```json
 {